KxSystems/pykx/docs/pykx-under-q/intro.md

 4. PyArrow objects
 5. PyKX objects

-By default when passing a q object to a callable function it will be converted to it's underlying Numpy equivalent representation.
-This will be the case for all types including tabular structures which are converted to numpy records.
+By default when passing a q object to a callable function it will be converted to the most "natural" analogous types.
+This is controlled through the setting of `.pykx.util.defaultConv`

+- PyKX/q generic list objects will be converted to Python lists
+- PyKX/q table/keyed table objects will be converted to Pandas equivalent DataFrames
+- All other PyKX/q objects will be converted to their analogous PyKX/q types

+!!!
+Warning

+	Prior to PyKX 2.1.0 all conversions from q objects to Python would convert to their Numpy equivalent.
+This behaviour raised a number of issues with migration for users previously operating with embedPy and as such has been migrated to the behaviour described above.
+If you require the same behaviour as that prior to 2.1.0 please set the environment variable `PYKX_DEFAULT_CONVERSION="np"`

 For example: